joshnuss/xml_builder/README.md

 XML Builder
 =======

-Elixir library for building xml.

 ## Overview

+An Elixir library for building xml.

 Each xml node is structured as a tuple of name, attributes map and content/list: